Makes delicious silky smooth buttercream, suitable as a cake filling, frosting and piped flowers.

-Attach a candy thermometer and stir with a whisk the egg whites until the thermometer reads 160-170F.
+Attach a candy thermometer and stir with a whisk until the thermometer reads 160-170F.

 Add Vanilla Extract (1 tbsp) and beat the buttercream for a few more minutes, until well combined.

-If using in the heat of the summer, you can substitute 1 stick of butter for shortening that can hold up to better in hotter temperatures.
+If using in the heat of the summer, you can substitute some of the butter for shortening.
+This buttercream can hold up to better in hotter temperatures.
 I personally try to avoid using traditional shortening.
 You can try using other better for your shortenings that are available.
-In the hot months I also like to add about 2tbl meringue powder per batch, once the buttercream is all whipped and made, ready to go I mix in meringue powder to stabilize it little more.
+Use 1:1, 1:2 or 1:3 ratios of shortening to butter.

-Remember butter starts to melt at 82.4F -96.8F (26-36C), so if you are planning to make this buttercream in the heat of the Summer, consider cake, or cupcake display inside, in the air conditioned area.
+Remember butter starts to melt at 89F, so if you are planning to make this buttercream in the heat of the Summer, consider cake, or cupcake display inside, in the air-conditioned area.